romana/romana.github.io/faq/faq.md

 The current release dose not perform NAT on its own.
 NAT can be done as needed by a gateway router by forwarding traffic to the device.
 Having control over the routes also allows external IP addressed to be assigned to endpoint interfaces, avoiding NAT entirely.

-Variations of this same approach will allow consolidation of external IPs in DMZ, etc.

-The current release does not support automated configuration of these kinds of individual routes.
+Variations of this same approach will allow consolidation of external IPs in DMZ, etc. However, the current release does not support automated configuration of these kinds of individual routes.
 See the Romana [Roadmap](/roadmap/) for details on what is currently supported.

 {% include backtotopbutton.html %}